These lovely homeschool resources I’ve compiled are most suited for infants through preschool and kindergarten grades.

 - Ohio State Learning and Development Standards – Kindergarten Through Grade 3

 - Ohio State Model Curriculum for Mathematics (by Grade Level)

 - Ohio State Learning Standards for English Language Arts

 - Ohio State Model Curriculum for English Language Arts (Grade K)

 How I Incorporate Curriculums for Homeschool:

 I weave various resources together to create a curriculum that works best for our family.
 Our curriculum is built meticulously using the traditional list of requirements from the department of education as a guide while incorporating various Montessori materials and living books, and enhancing our education by doing unit studies.

 Before I talk about the list of resources, one thing that has transformed my homeschooling is living our day-to-day with a “Montessori Lifestyle” and the idea of a Morning Book (an idea I got from Tunstall’s Teaching Tidbits).
 Our Montessori lifestyle is an approach that puts materials in a classroom at the level that children can reach, allowing them to pick and choose activities based on their interests, while teaching them the discipline of using materials and putting them back where they were found, a.k.a discipline.
 The Morning Book idea allows your child to have a binder where they learn to focus on a few items in a specific day; this also trains them to learn to do independent work.

 Now, to our resources.
-The following resources are materials I have used for my 4- and 2-year old (this is a growing list of resources).
-All of the resources listed here have been tried and tested with my kids and are highly recommended (except items on my wishlist which I have not used yet).
-I have not listed any resources we are not fond of or have not tried.
+The following resources are materials I have used for my kiddos (this is a growing list of resources).
+Approximately 99% of the resources listed here have been kid-tested and are highly recommended (the exceptions are items on my wishlist which I have not used yet).

 - IXL Pre-K Math Guide (used as a guide)